-- 3.1 Devon & Cornwall Constabulary No representations have been received. - 3.2 Devon & Somerset Fire & Rescue Service No representations have been received. - 3.3 Area Child Protection Committee and Local Safeguarding Children Board No representations have been received. - 3.4 Devon Trading Standards No representations have been received. - 3.5 South Hams District Council, Environmental Health Department (Pollution) No representations have been received. - 3.6 South Hams District Council, Environmental Health Department (Health & Safety) No representations have been received. - 3.7 South Hams District Council, Planning Department No representations have been received. - 3.8 Primary Care Trust/Local Health Boards, Devon Drug and Alcohol Action Team No representations have been received.
+- 3.1 Devon & Cornwall Constabulary Amendments to the application have been suggested. - 3.2 Devon & Somerset Fire & Rescue Service No representations have been received. - 3.3 Area Child Protection Committee and Local Safeguarding Children Board No representations have been received. - 3.4 Devon Trading Standards No representations have been received. - 3.5 South Hams District Council, Environmental Health Department (Pollution) Representation has been received. - 3.6 South Hams District Council, Environmental Health Department (Health & Safety) No representations have been received. - 3.7 South Hams District Council, Planning Department Representation has been received. - 3.8 Primary Care Trust/Local Health Boards, Devon Drug and Alcohol Action Team No representations have been received.